 Step three - follow-up treatment for full clearance

 After successful treatment with EVLA or foam sclerotherapy, many patients will achieve significant clearance of unsightly looking veins.
 In many cases even after correct treatment of the underlying cause, there may be a number of smaller residual veins which tend to branch off from the vein that has been treated.
 These smaller veins can be easily treated at a follow-up appointment to reduce the visibility of these veins which commonly arise from the main vein that was previously treated with EVLA.
 The vast majority of patients will require step three for optimum clearance of their prominent leg veins.
 Your specialist will make use of sclerotherapy techniques which include both foam sclerotherapy and microsclerotherapy as follow-up treatments to address the residual veins.
 In some cases, patients who have residual veins that bulge outwards may be better served with a phlebectomy procedure.
 Step three of our treatment protocol can be successfully carried out in combination with endovenous laser ablation used during step 2 or it can be carried out approximately two months after EVLA treatment based on your individual preferences for treatment.

 Step 4 - touch up treatments for residual thread veins to achieve optimal cosmetic appearance

-EVLA treatments for varicose veins have been a hugely successful treatment for patients who have had to endure symptoms from varicose veins for many years.
-Although most patients will have achieved outstanding results during step two and step three, a smaller number of patients will require touchup treatments to treat both thread veins and spider veins.
-The most commonly used treatments include microsclerotherapy and laser thread vein removal which are both easily carried out by one of our experienced vascular nurses using state-of-the-art gold standard technologies available at our 106 Crawford Street clinic in Marylebone, central London.
+EVLA treatments for varicose veins have been hugely successful for patients who have had to endure symptoms from varicose veins for many years.
+Although most patients will have achieved outstanding results during steps two and three, a smaller number of patients will require touchup treatments to treat both thread veins and spider veins.
+The most commonly used treatments include microsclerotherapy and laser thread vein removal, which are both easily carried out by one of our experienced vascular nurses using state-of-the-art gold-standard technologies available at our Baker Street clinic in Marylebone, central London.